 Note: This is also the commuters preferred route so keep that in mind during rush hour.
 You'll likely be going the opposite direction of the commuters, but traffic can be a pain!

-Parking in Baltimore is made simple through a service called Parking Panda.
+Parking in Baltimore is made simple through a service called Spot Hero.
 You can view all of the garages in the area and their prices for your required time period.

 Simply select a garage that works for you and pay ahead of time.
-Parking Panda will email you the parking pass and you will have a spot saved for you at the garage, guaranteed.
+Spot Hero will email you the parking pass and you will have a spot saved for you at the garage, guaranteed.

 This is the best option for those without cars or who don't want to worry about parking.
 You can take either the commuter MARC train or the Amtrak train.